pixelsdb/pixels/cpp/README.md

 ### 3. I can't load the pixels data via pixels C++ reader

-Currently the pixels Java writer and reader uses big endian to write/read pixels data.
+Currently, the pixels Java writer and reader uses big endian to write/read pixels data.
 We find that small endian is more efficient for pixels c++ reader.
 Therefore, in order to generate the pixels data with small endian, please use Pixels in [little-endian branch](https://github.com/pixelsdb/pixels/tree/little-endian).
 We will merge the small endian to pixels java reader in the future.

 ### 4. I fail to run the pixels and parquet benchmark